 Plaid Shirt, Sweater, & Patterned Shirt

-I brought a plaid shirt that I got recently in Sheffield because I knew I’d be able to layer it with different tops.
-I wore it under a dress, with a pair of jeans and a sweater over the top, and then again with just jeans on our bus journey back on Wednesday.
+I packed a plaid shirt that I got recently in Sheffield because I knew I’d be able to layer it with different tops.
+I wore it under a cute black pinafore dress topped with my leather jacket.
+I also wore it with a pair of jeans and a sweater over the top, and then again with just jeans on our bus journey back up north.

 Jeans, Skirt, & Pinafore

-For bottoms I went with a pair of jeans for the bus ride each way, a grey J.Crew skirt (similar) that I wore with my patterned shirt tucked in, and a black pinafore suedette from Debenhams that I layered over my plaid shirt.
+For bottoms I went with a pair of jeans which was perfect when we were traveling on buses, a grey J.Crew skirt that I wore with my plaid shirt tucked in, and a black pinafore suedette from Debenhams that I layered over my plaid shirt.